Jonas-Kestenholz/BI/docs/sprint1_problem_formulation.md

 ---

 ## Problem Statement & Purpose
 Retail businesses face the challenge of understanding diverse customer behaviours to improve marketing strategies, inventory management, and customer loyalty.
-With the *Shopping Behaviours* dataset, we aim to analyze demographic, transactional, and behavioural features of customers to uncover patterns that influence purchasing behaviour.
+With *Shopping Behaviour* datasets, we aim to analyze demographic, transactional, and behavioural features of customers to uncover patterns that influence purchasing behaviour.

 The project will focus on predicting customer spending levels, identifying loyalty indicators (like subscription status and purchase frequency), and segmenting customers into meaningful groups based on behaviour.
 These insights can directly support business intelligence for personalized marketing, better product recommendations, and customer retention strategies.